 Good Fellowship Ambulance Club (GFAC) is an emergency medical service that provides basic, intermediate and/or advanced life support services to ten municipalities including the Borough of West Chester, the townships of West Goshen, East Goshen, Westtown, East Bradford, West Bradford, West Whiteland, Thornbury, Birmingham and Newlin.

-Congratulations to our EMTs, Advanced EMTs and Paramedics for being recognized by the American Heart Association for their expert level care of chest pain patients.
+Congratulations to our EMTs, Advanced EMTs and Paramedics for being recognized by the American Heart Association for their expert level care of chest pain, heart attack and stroke patients.

 To provide emergency medical services to anyone in need in our greater West Chester service area.
 Further, Good Fellowship will provide first aid, CPR and other safety-related educational programs to the community, as well as provide trained qualified personnel to other Chester County emergency service organizations through our EMS Training Institute.